-In 2023, Emera operating companies Tampa Electric, Nova Scotia Power, Emera Energy's Brooklyn Power, New Mexico Gas, Peoples Gas System, Grand Bahama Power Company and Barbados Light and Power consumed a total of approximately 64,718 megalitres of water as part of their operations.
+In 2024, Emera operating companies Tampa Electric, Nova Scotia Power, Emera Energy's Brooklyn Power, Peoples Gas System, Grand Bahama Power Company and Barbados Light and Power consumed a total of approximately 62,917 megalitres of water as part of their operations.
 Depending on the operational activity, water consumption data is either sourced from direct measurements, invoices or is estimated.
-Note: Barbados Light and Power retired its 40 MW steam plant in 2023 after nearly 50 years in operation.
-This reduced the company's water consumption by 42,500 megalitres in 2023 compared to 2022.